zavoloklom/dnd-flavored-markdown/content/en.md

 After a month, the demons vanished as suddenly as they had appeared.
 Only scattered bands remained, and the town guard suppressed them quickly.

-[//]: # (Rumor holds that, in the siege’s final days, the dead rose and fought alongside the living.)
+[//]: # "Rumor holds that, in the siege’s final days, the dead rose and fought alongside the living."
-[//]: # (The Church forbids any discussion of these tales and condemns them as heresy.)
+[//]: # "The Church forbids any discussion of these tales and condemns them as heresy."

 Many died during the siege, including the mayor, **Stor Sulim**; **Jonas’s grandfather**; and the entire **Günter** family.